-The honorary doctorate is the highest academic honor awarded by the University of Central Arkansas.
+The honorary doctorate is the highest academic honor awarded by the university.
 It is bestowed in recognition of outstanding contributions to society through intellectual, professional, scientific, artistic, or public service efforts.
 In granting an honorary degree, the University of Central Arkansas acknowledges excellence and provides an example to members of the university community.